DoctorWkt/2FISC/Docs/journal.md

 modify the simulator to load the `cas` output into RAM.
 OK, that's done too, and I've altered the code that builds and runs the examples to know about the new `-l` flag to `csim`.

+## Tue  7 Jul 11:07:47 AEST 2020

+I've added more instructions this morning.
+These deal with pointers on the stack.
+Again, I've have to break instructions into two instructions.
+Oh well.
+I just squeezed into the 16 microinstruction limit.
+I also realised that I can leave out the `uSreset` when I need exactly 16 microinstructions!
+That gives me one extra microinstruction if I need it.

+The PCB should be arriving early next week, but I also start teaching again next week.
+I've just written a list of what to solder in which order.
+The big killer with this design is you need to do all the decode logic pretty much in one hit!

+Next up: get `cas` to input multiple files.
+That will be fun.
+I'll have to pass one on all files, then pass two on them all again.
+No, it was easy as we pre-load all the input files into an array.
+I got rid of the `cpp` usage for now because it throws off the line numbers.

+## Tue  7 Jul 16:10:09 AEST 2020

+I think I haven't got `.data` working properly in the assembler yet, so that's something I will have to look at.
+I went crazy and sketched out the beginning of a design with a 16-bit data bus, several 16-bit registers and two ALU ROMs so that it is 16 bits wide.